 SMUD plans to prepare an environmental impact report (EIR) for the project to satisfy the requirements of the California Environmental Quality Act (CEQA) (Public Resources Code [PRC] Section 21000 et seq.) and will serve as the lead agency for CEQA compliance.
 The purpose of publishing the Draft EIR is to provide sufficient information about the project and its potential environmental impacts to allow agencies and interested parties the opportunity to provide a meaningful response related to the scope and content of the Draft EIR, including mitigation measures that should be considered and alternatives that should be addressed.

-The Sacramento Municipal Utility District (SMUD) is proposing the Lambert Substation Project (Project) to construct and operate a new 12.5 megavolt-ampere (MVA) substation on an approximately 0.9-acre site at the northwest corner of the Franklin Blvd and Lambert Rd intersection in Sacramento County, California.
+SMUD proposes the Lambert Substation Project (Project) to construct and operate a new 12.5 megavolt-ampere (MVA) substation on an approximately 0.9-acre site at the northwest corner of the Franklin Blvd. and Lambert Rd. intersection in Sacramento County, California.
 The purpose is to replace an existing substation that is located approximately 750 feet north of the proposed new substation site.
 The existing substation would be decommissioned following the energization of the proposed new substation.
 The proposed new substation would include a new 12.5 MVA transformer and other associated substation equipment.
-The proposed Project would also include aboveground and underground lines to connect the substation to the existing 69kV and 12kV lines parallel to Franklin Blvd and Lambert Rd.
+The proposed Project would also include aboveground and underground lines to connect the substation to the existing 69kV and 12kV lines parallel to Franklin Blvd. and Lambert Rd.

 The Draft IS/MND analyzes the potential environmental effects associated with the proposed Project in accordance with the California Environmental Quality Act (CEQA).
 In accordance with Section 15072 of the CEQA Guidelines, SMUD has prepared this Notice of Intent (NOI) to provide responsible agencies and other interested parties with notice of the availability of the Draft IS/MND and to solicit comments and concerns regarding environmental issues associated with the proposed Project.
-For more information, visit the project webpage.
+For more information, visit the Pocket/Greenhaven Underground Cable Reliability Project webpage.

 Station A Substation Rebuild and Relocation Project

-The Sacramento Municipal Utility District (SMUD) is proposing to rebuild, reconfigure, and relocate portions of the Station A Substation at 6th and H Streets in the City of Sacramento.
-The proposed project includes installing new electrical equipment on a 1.3-acre site located directly to the north of the existing substation, relocating existing underground transmission and distribution lines, and decommissioning portions of the equipment located at the existing substation.
+SMUD is proposing to rebuild, reconfigure, and relocate portions of the Station A Substation at 6th and H Streets in the City of Sacramento.
+The proposed project includes installing new electrical equipment on a 1.3-acre site located directly to the north of the existing substation, relocating existing underground transmission and distribution lines and decommissioning portions of the equipment located at the existing substation.

 SMUD has owned and operated the historic Station A since the 1940s and constructed the outdoor portion of the substation in the 1950s.
 The existing substation equipment is nearing the end of useful life and requires replacement, upgrade and additional space to maintain Station A as a reliable power source for downtown Sacramento.
 Additional space is required because it would not be feasible to rebuild the existing substation in place while maintaining electrical service in the downtown area currently provided by Station A.

-The project also includes relocation of a Regional Transit substation at the new site, construction of a new SMUD control building that will house electrical equipment replacing equipment currently located inside the existing Station A building, and new gas insulated substation equipment, and the construction of two small open space areas on 6th Street and 7th Street.
+The project also includes relocating a Regional Transit substation at the new site, constructing a new SMUD control building that will house electrical equipment replacing equipment currently located inside the existing Station A building, new gas insulated substation equipment and constructing two small open space areas on 6th Street and 7th Street.